A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Real Time Processing

+There are several existing pipeline management packages that already exist (such as SciLuigi,\footnote{\url{https://github.com/pharmbio/sciluigi}} Jug,\footnote{\url{https://github.com/luispedro/jug}} and COSMOS\footnote{\url{https://mizzou-cbmi.github.io/}}) so it is worth discussing what features the RTP system provides that existing infrastructure does not.
 The primary use-case this package addresses that others do not is the ability to apply a series of steps to a list of input data.
-Specifically, to data files that are time-ordered, with ``neighbors'' that come either before or after them.\footnote{It is also worth noting that these files can have arbitrary time boundaries, which can change from night-to-night.
-Although efforts are made to be aligned to a common grid in local sidereal time (LST) to facilitate averaging data together from different nights, the precise start and stop times otherwise can be arbitrary.} Many algorithms, for example a time domain convolution, are applied on a time range larger than the native length of a data file.
+Specifically, this applies to data files that are time-ordered, with ``neighbors'' that come either before or after them.
+These individual files can have arbitrary time boundaries, which can change from night-to-night depending on the start- and stop-times of the observation.
+Although efforts are made to be aligned to a common grid in local sidereal time (LST) to facilitate averaging data together from different nights, the precise start and stop times otherwise can be arbitrary.
+For instance, these times may change based on the time of year to avoid observing the sun, which can lead to systematic errors in data analysis and temperature-related fluctuations in the behavior of electronics.
+Many algorithms, such as a time domain convolution, are applied on a time range larger than the native length of a data file.
 RTP handles the concept of pre-requisite jobs in a user-friendly manner.
 These pre-requisites specify tasks that must complete before a given task is launched, usually because its output is required for a future step.
 These pre-requisites can include a prior step in the workflow for the file itself, or for an arbitrary number of time-neighbors either before or after it.
 In addition to allowing the user to specify pre-requisites in time, the user is also able to provide a partitioning of input files along the time axis to pass to a specific task.
 This allows the user flexibility in handling file processing for different steps with different requirements, where some steps may require a particular number of input files from multiple times, but other steps should operate on each file individually.

 We discuss these features in more detail below.
 In Sec.~\ref{sec:rtp_architecture}, we discuss the general RTP architecture and designed use-case.
 In Sec.~\ref{sec:onsite}, we talk about its use in the real-time system employed by HERA.
 In Sec.~\ref{sec:offsite}, we discuss additional workflows implemented using the \texttt{hera\_opm} framework in service of HERA data processing, and outline some of the flexibility offered by the package.
 In Sec.~\ref{sec:monitoring}, we briefly discuss some of the monitoring tools that the RTP system uses to keep track of the status of processing.